What is the Mimsie Lanier Center?

 We have native plants for sale!
 We sell plants daily in the Visitor Center & Conservatory’s gift shop.
 We also sell plants at the Garden’s Plantapalooza in the spring and at our annual Connect to Protect Native Plant sale in the fall.
 Because we are a non-profit, all of our plant sale money goes back to supporting conservation at the Garden.

 Our Native Plants program focuses on the Georgia Piedmont, but we do grow natives from the Coastal Plain and the North Georgia mountains.
-All of our plants are originally sourced from Georgia native plant populations.
+Many of the native plants sold by the Mimsie Lanier Center are grown from seed.

 We carefully and ethically collect seeds from wild populations, trying to ensure the capture of as much genetic diversity as possible.
 The identity of each and every species is confirmed by our conservation botanist.
 Our plants are raised with hearty soil mixes that ensure good roots.
 Our plants are not forced to grow faster or bloom out of season through aggressive hormone or fertilizer regimes.